 - Describe the election of 1840 and its outcome

 To some observers, the rise of democracy in the United States raised troubling questions about the new power of the majority to silence minority opinion.
-As the will of the majority became the rule of the day, everyone outside of mainstream, white American opinion, especially Indians and blacks, were vulnerable to the wrath of the majority.
+As the will of the majority became the rule of the day, everyone outside of mainstream, White American opinion, especially Native American and Black people, were vulnerable to the wrath of the majority.
 Some worried that the rights of those who opposed the will of the majority would never be safe.
 Mass democracy also shaped political campaigns as never before.
 The 1840 presidential election marked a significant turning point in the evolving style of American democratic politics.

 ALEXIS DE TOCQUEVILLE

 Perhaps the most insightful commentator on American democracy was the young French aristocrat Alexis de Tocqueville, whom the French government sent to the United States to report on American prison reforms (Figure 10.17).
 Tocqueville marveled at the spirit of democracy that pervaded American life.
 Given his place in French society, however, much of what he saw of American democracy caused him concern.

 Tocqueville’s experience led him to believe that democracy was an unstoppable force that would one day overthrow monarchy around the world.
 He wrote and published his findings in 1835 and 1840 in a two-part work entitled Democracy in America.
 In analyzing the democratic revolution in the United States, he wrote that the major benefit of democracy came in the form of equality before the law.
 A great deal of the social revolution of democracy, however, carried negative consequences.
 Indeed, Tocqueville described a new type of tyranny, the tyranny of the majority, which overpowers the will of minorities and individuals and was, in his view, unleashed by democracy in the United States.

 In this excerpt from Democracy in America, Alexis de Tocqueville warns of the dangers of democracy when the majority will can turn to tyranny: